by-jp/www.byjp.me/content/posts/chef-gpt/index.md

 - "AI"
 ---

-A few weeks ago I started my year with [Zoe](https://zoe.com/), the tech- & science-backed diet learning scheme.
+A few weeks ago I started my year with [Zoe](https://zoe.com/), the science-backed diet learning programme.
 I've loved seeing my glucose levels respond to the foods I eat in realtime, and the blood, fat, and gut microbiome reports that arrived a few days ago have been _fascinating_.
 I'm trying to shift my diet to meet what I've learned there (more on this below), but this evening I found myself with lots of fresh ingredients not long for this world, and no immediate ideas on how to combine them.

 ## Zoe